Cluster A. Bible

 SOC32 Introduction to Social Problems

-This course gives an introduction to current social problems that a Wesleyan church may face in the context of society.
-The social studies in this course help students to understand the issues from both theoretical and practical aspects and consider various Christian responses in the local context of the student.
+This course introduces students to current social problems that a Christian church may face.
+It also aims to help them understand socials issues from theoretical and practical perspectives and consider various Wesleyan-Arminian responses for their local context.

-This course has General Sociology as a prerequisite, and God’s Mission and the Church, Human Growth and Development as preferred prerequisite courses.
+This course has Introduction to Sociology as a prerequisite, and God’s Mission and the Church, Human Growth and Development as preferred prerequisite courses.